mattfabius/KHPCStatInventoryModifier/README.md

 ## How to Run the Mod (after installing)
 1. Launch Kingdom Hearts HD 1.5 + 2.5 ReMIX, then start Kingdom Hearts Final Mix
 2. Start a new game or load the save where you want to modify your stats and inventory
+3. Save your game in case you want to revert!
 3. Double-click LuaFrontend.exe in your LuaFrontend folder
 4. Under Games, make sure "Kingdom Hearts [GL]" is selected.
 Check the box next to KHPCStatInventoryModifier.
 5. From the top-left, click Engine > Start Engine.
 Messages will appear in a LuaEngine Console window that confirm your stats have changed.
 Enjoy!